AymenKooli/a-kooli/content/post/csaw-ctf-2020-quals-crypto/index.md

 # difib
 ![](difib.png)

-> Hints >
+> Hints
-  1. Length of keys is 25, which (cleaned-up) ramblings would fit that?
+>  1. Length of keys is 25, which (cleaned-up) ramblings would fit that?
-  2.
+>  2. If near-perfect ramblings are used to encrypt in order, how should it be decrypted?
-  3.
+>  3.The guard want's a legible message they can read in!

 From the challenge's title we can guess that this is going to be about **bifid cipher**.
 We will need to decode the message